bigbluebutton/bbb-install/README.md

 To set up your FQDN, purchase a domain name from a domain name registrar and web hosting provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
 Once purchased, follow the steps indicated by your provider to create an `A Record` for your FQDN that resolves to the public IP address of your server.
 (Check the provider's documentation for details on how to set up the `A Record`.)

-With your FQDN in place, you can then pass a few additional parameters to `bbb-install.sh` to have it:
+With your FQDN in place, you can then pass a few additional parameters to `bbb-install-2.5.sh` to have it:

   * request and install a 4096-bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt),
   * install a firewall to restrict access to only the needed ports (recommended),